pinpie/pinpie/docs/tags.md

 ## Tag templates
 To chunk and to snippet tags a template can be applied.
 Please read more in [template readme](template.md).
+You can see some examples of tags templates usage in [tag examples](../examples/tags/readme.md).

 ## Variable placeholder
 ### *Syntax: [[\*var]]*